FURK4NGG/Fotokapan/README.md

 > ⚠️ **Advisory for Developers:** If you want to try this project in the future with new generation boards and you want to add new features like using 'DS1302 real time module', you must have 3 unused pins.

 ## 🎉 Run
 1. `Refer to the 'circuit_fotokapan.png' diagram`
+2. `Position your camera trap at an appropriate angle`
-2. `Let the electricity pass through the switch`
+3. `Let the electricity pass through the switch`
-3. `Press the reset button on the esp32cam`
+4. `Press the reset button on the esp32cam`
-4. `You are ready to use your mini camera`
+5. `You are ready to use your camera trap`

+> ❔ `If an SD card is installed, photos are stored automatically.
+To access the photos without removing the SD card, connect GPIO12 to GND before powering on the device.
+The ESP32-CAM will then start in Web Server Mode and create a local Wi-Fi network (Fotokapan / 12345678), allowing you to browse, download, or delete photos stored on the SD card from any phone or computer.`

 > ⚠️ `After turning on the camera, wait 5 seconds before using it.
 Turn off the power before removing the SD card.
-When taking photos, leave at least a 2–3 second interval between shots.
 Do not cover the front of the flash to prevent a potential fire hazard.`

 ## 🔒 License